dustinmarx/MoreInspiredByActualEvents/content/java/JavaAcronyms.md

 This page contains a collection of acronyms and abbreviations often seen when working in Java-related areas.
+Some of these are lesser known acronyms used in mailing lists and some of these are more general than Java, but are frequently referenced in Java literature.

 ACRONYM | NAME | ADDITIONAL NOTES
 ------- | ---- | ----------------